Manchester derby

 The Manchester derby refers to football matches between Manchester City and Manchester United, first contested in 1881.
-City play at the City of Manchester Stadium in Bradford, east Manchester, while United play at Old Trafford in the borough of Trafford, Greater Manchester; the two grounds are separated by approximately 4 mi.
-The teams have played 197 matches in all competitions; United winning 80, City 62 and the remaining 55 have been drawn.
-Amongst the most successful clubs in England, they have won a combined 104 honours: 68 for Manchester United and 36 for Manchester City.
+City play at the Etihad Stadium in Bradford, east Manchester, while United play at Old Trafford in the borough of Trafford, Greater Manchester; the two grounds are separated by approximately 4 mi.
+The teams have played 199 matches in all competitions; United winning 81, City 63 and the remaining 55 have been drawn.
+Amongst the most successful clubs in England, they have won a combined 106 honours: 68 for Manchester United and 38 for Manchester City.
 They are also the first two English clubs and world's first cross-city rivals to have won a continental treble; United's success came in 1999, while City's occurred 24 years later.

 History

 Map of Manchester showing the current and former home grounds of the clubs.

 City: Hyde Road (1887–1923), Maine Road (1923–2003), City of Manchester (2003–present).

 United: North Road (1878–1893), Bank Street (1893–1910), Old Trafford (1910–present).

 The first meeting between the two teams occurred on 12 November 1881, when St. Mark's (West Gorton) – who would later become Manchester City – hosted Newton Heath LYR – who would later become Manchester United.
 The game finished 3–0 in favour of Newton Heath and was described by the Ashton Reporter as "a pleasant game".
 At this time, the clubs were just two of many fledgling sides in the Manchester area, and the fixture had no special significance.
 Both clubs grew in stature as the 1880s progressed, leading to their first meeting of the 1890s being billed as "a meeting of two local clubs, [Ardwick (City)] just rising to the highest standard in the football world whilst [Newton Heath] are nearly in the front rank".
 The pair became the dominant teams in the Manchester area; the winner of the Manchester Cup was either Newton Heath or Ardwick every year between 1888 and 1893.
 Both teams joined the Football Alliance, a short-lived rival to the Football League.
 During this period both clubs made unsuccessful attempts to gain election to the League (Newton Heath in 1889, 1890 and 1891; Ardwick in 1891).
 Admission to the Football League finally came in 1892.
 Newton Heath joined the First Division, and Ardwick the new Second Division.